The cerebrospinal fluid (CSF) glucose test measures the amount of glucose, or sugar, present in the fluid.

 CSF is a clear liquid that cushions and surrounds the brain and spinal cord, which make up your central nervous system (CNS).
 The fluid delivers nutrients to and carries waste away from the brain and spinal cord.
 The choroid plexus in the brain continually produces it and your bloodstream continually absorbs it.
 Your body completely replaces CSF every few hours.

 The glucose test helps in diagnosing certain conditions of the CNS, such as bacterial infection or tumors.
 Although obtaining a spinal fluid sample is difficult, testing a CSF sample is one of the best ways to diagnose these conditions because CSF is in direct contact with the brain and spine.

-The most common method of collecting cerebral spinal fluid is lumbar puncture, sometimes called spinal tap or glucose measurement of cerebrospinal fluid.
+The most common method of collecting cerebral spinal fluid is a lumbar puncture, sometimes called a spinal tap or a glucose measurement of cerebrospinal fluid.

 Depending on your medical history, your doctor may order a CSF analysis when the following symptoms are present:

-- severe headache
+- a severe headache

-- stiff neck
+- a stiff neck

 - flu-like symptoms that persist or intensify

-- fatigue, lethargy, or muscle weakness
+- muscle weakness

 - changes in consciousness